 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Because of the particular challenges, both mental and physical that integration into a new culture and learning environment place on an individual, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with CIE or your doctor about plans to manage your health condition abroad.

 This program includes activities that may involve using public transportation, negotiating stairs, taking long walks, and attending scheduled classes.
 If you have any concerns about your ability to perform any of these activities or have other special needs or disability related concerns, contact CIE at firstname.lastname@example.org or (504) 864-7550.

 Dr. Brad Petitfils works in the Office of the Provost and teaches in the Department of Psychological Sciences.
-He first traveled to Paris when he was 14 years old and has been returning ever since.
-He began teaching in the Paris program in 2009.
-His Ph.D. is in Curriculum Theory, and he is a devoted follower of French theorist Jean Baudrillard's work.
+His research focuses on hyperreality and posthumanism and the ways these theories affect the undergraduate classroom and the development of young adults.
+He first traveled to Paris when he was 14 years old and has been returning ever since; he began teaching in the Paris program in 2009.
+His Ph.D. is in Curriculum Theory, and he is particularly devoted to French theorist Jean Baudrillard's work.